SimonJMurphy/Project-Dynamite/README.md

     kepler -c append data/input/kplr001234567*.txt

-where kplr001234567 is a unique object with only adjacent quarters.
+where kplr001234567 is a unique object with only consecutive quarters.

 ### Slicer